Table of Contents

 Regional Ownership Dynamics

-Rural areas account for 37.3% of firearm-owning households, driven by hunting and agricultural needs.
-Population density plays a key role—sparsely populated regions show ownership rates 24x higher than metropolitan zones.
+Rural areas account for 37.3% of firearm-owning households, largely linked to hunting and agricultural needs.
+Population density is a key factor—sparsely populated regions report ownership rates up to 24 times higher than metropolitan areas.

 Survey limitations include potential underreporting in remote communities.
-The Department of Justice notes discrepancies between registered firearms and actual possession rates.
-Legal experts like Sohi Law Group help owners navigate these complexities through tailored compliance strategies.
+The Department of Justice notes discrepancies between registered firearms and actual possession, underscoring the challenges of tracking ownership.

 How Many Guns Are in Canada: Detailed Statistics